All Products

 Cancellation speed analysis

 The current status of the deployment is normal.
-However, the system detects a risk that may cause the deployment to be canceled at a low speed in fully managed Flink of an earlier version.
+However, the system detects a risk that may cause the deployment to be canceled at a low speed in Realtime Compute for Apache Flink of an earlier version.
 To resolve this issue, manually cancel and then start the deployment.

 Runtime environment analysis

-• The deployment performs a failover because an exception occurs on the machine where the deployment runs.
+• The deployment performs a failover because an exception occurs on the machine on which the deployment runs.
 In this case, the deployment can be automatically restored after the failover.
 You do not need to manually handle the issue.

-• A deployment may perform a failover within a few minutes during the upgrade of the machine where the deployment runs.
+• A deployment may perform a failover within a few minutes during the upgrade of the machine on which the deployment runs.
 After the failover is successful, the deployment can be automatically restored.
 To prevent this issue, manually cancel and then start the deployment before you upgrade the machine.

-• A hardware failure occurs on the machine where a deployment runs and the machine recovers after a period of time.
+• A hardware failure occurs on the machine on which a deployment runs and the machine recovers after a period of time.
 If this occurs, the deployment performs a failover.
 To prevent this issue, manually cancel and then start the deployment.